 July 1, 1903, wouldn't be marked by such a disaster as a tornado.
 What happened that day was just plain weird.

 People in Moose Jaw, Sask., marked the holiday by scrambling for cover as a rain of small fish tumbled from the skies.

-The sources are regrettably silent about exactly what kind of fish they were, but they were likely scooped up from a pond or river during a thunderstorm that later deposited them back on land.
+The sources are regrettably silent about exactly what kind of fish they were, but they were likely scooped up from a pond or river by a tornado during a thunderstorm that later deposited them back on land.

 1911: HEAT WAVE KILLS SCORES IN ONTARIO AND QUEBEC